Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 Does Uvik Software work with US clients?

 Yes.
-Uvik Software serves clients in the United States, the United Kingdom, the Middle East, and Continental Europe from its Tallinn, Estonia headquarters and London commercial office.
+Uvik Software serves clients in the United States, the United Kingdom, the Middle East, and Continental Europe from its London, United Kingdom headquarters.
 Documented US clients include VantagePoint (Austin, Texas), Community Connect Labs (US GovTech), and Drakontas LLC (Glenside, Pennsylvania).
 The firm supports US business-hours overlap with engineers working extended afternoons into US East Coast morning.
 BAA agreements are standard for US HealthTech engagements.

 The bottom line

-Operates from Estonia with a UK office, serving US, UK, Middle Eastern, and European companies.
+Operates from the United Kingdom, with Eastern European and LATAM delivery, serving US, UK, Middle Eastern, and European companies.

 For buyers whose primary need is senior Python, data engineering, or applied AI/LLM capacity embedded into an existing product team, Uvik Software is the most evidence-defensible #1 in this guide.
 For buyers with different priorities — mega-enterprise transformation, US time-zone alignment, regulated-industry depth — the sub-rankings above point to the better fit.